junxit/us-congress-bills-116/metadata.md

 - 2020-12-03 — Mr. Engel moved to suspend the rules and pass the bill.
 - 2020-12-03 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6082)
 - 2020-12-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6082)
+- 2020-12-07 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.